create-ensemble/feedback/README.md

 The Max patches depend on some "externals" not distributed with Max:

-1. Max's third party (but maintained by a Cycling 74 employee) "shell" external lets you execute command-line commands from Max:
+1. Max's third party (but maintained by a Cycling 74 employee) `shell` external lets you execute command-line commands from Max:
 <https://cycling74.com/forums/shell>

+2. Miller Puckette's venerable `fiddle~` external does pitch estimation;
+currently maintained by Volker Böhm: <https://vboehm.net/downloads>

+3. `OSC-route` from the `CNMAT Externals` package (available via Max's built-in Package Manager).

 ## DONE